 He didn’t have an easy weekend, with Cosworth engine troubles holding him back, but he qualified 22nd and made it to the finish in ninth place, two laps behind winner James Hunt on a weekend when he had little opportunity to show his qualities.

-His Team Kunimitsu squad races in Super GT to this day, running Jenson Button and Naoki Yamamoto to the title in 2018.
+His Team Kunimitsu squad races in Super GT to this day.
+It ran Jenson Button and Naoki Yamamoto to the title in 2018 and won it again with Yamamoto and Tadasuke Makino two years later.

 The well-financed Yamamoto broke into F1 with a Friday appearance for Jordan at Suzuka in 2005 after an unremarkable junior single-seater career with just a single victory in the 2004 Japanese Formula 3 finale at Motegi on his CV.